 One of the best ways to enjoy the lake is by settling in lakeside for a delicious meal.

-With four great options right on the lake—Lakeside Restaurant and Tavern, The Waterfront, Snug Harbor and The Switzerland Inn—there’s no better way to get a taste for lake life.
+With great options right on the lake—Lakeside Restaurant and Tavern, Snug Harbor and The Switzerland Inn—there’s no better way to get a taste for lake life.
 Each spot has its own personality and its own seafood specialties as well as other signature dishes.
 A couple offer live music on weekends throughout the summer.
 And you can get to each by car or boat (though there are a limited number of slips).

 Learn more about the lakeside dining options here.